redeboer/BOSS_Gitbook/README.md

 The BOSS Afterburner {#mainpage}
 ================================

-**This repository is underdevelopment.** It has been set up as an *unofficial* extension to the BOSS analysis framework of the [BESIII collaboration](http://bes3.ihep.ac.cn "Offical BESIII webpage") with two related purposes:
+**This repository is underdevelopment.** It has been set up as an unofficial extension to the BOSS analysis framework of the [BESIII collaboration](http://bes3.ihep.ac.cn "Offical BESIII webpage") with two related purposes:

 1. Serve as an accessible introduction and user guide to **BOSS**.
 2. Provide basic tools to analyse and visualise output of **BOSS**.

-If you do not have an IHEP networking account, it is therefore better to check out the official [Offline Software page](http://english.ihep.cas.cn/bes/doc/2247.html "Offical BOSS webpage") of BESIII --- this framework can only be of use if you are a collaborator of this experiment and if you have access to the software of this collaboration.
+If you do not have an IHEP networking account, it is therefore better to check out the official [Offline Software page](http://english.ihep.cas.cn/bes/doc/2247.html "Offical BOSS webpage") of BESIII -- this framework can only be of use if you are a collaborator of this experiment and if you have access to the software of this collaboration.
 You can also have a look at the section [Further reading](#further-reading).

-The MarkDown generated material on [this repository page](https://github.com/redeboer/BOSS_Afterburner) serve as a simple introduction.
+The MarkDown generated material on [this repository page](https://github.com/redeboer/BOSS_Afterburner) serves as a simple introduction.
 For more details, you can go to the [parallel Doxygen-generated webpage](https://redeboer.github.io/BOSS_Afterburner/ "Doxygen page of the BOSS Afterburner") of the BOSS Afterburner.

 Table of contents